-New waiting periods are: 5 years for all Summary convictions and 10 years for all Indictable convictions, starting after all dispositions have been served, except if you live in B.C. or Ontario, which is back under the 3 and 5 year rule for offenses prior to March 12 of 2012.
+As of March 13, 2012, the new waiting periods are: 5 years for all Summary convictions and 10 years for all Indictable convictions, starting after all dispositions have been served, except if you live in B.C. or Ontario, which is back under the 3 and 5 year rule.
+If your offense(s) was before March 13, 2012 the 3 and 5 year rule applies throughout Canada, unless the charge was a very serious Indictable offense such as manslaughter.
 If you have a Schedule 1 sexual conviction involving a minor, or if you have 3 or more Indictable convictions, each with a prison sentence of 2 years or more, you are no longer eligible to receive a Pardon.
-Note: For all offenses you now must write a Personal Letter of Rehabilitation (Step 9) to the PBC (provided with very detailed instructions and a fillable Word or PDF form).
-Sworn Affidavits may also be required when Court Records are no longer available (provided in our office by a Notary Public).

 Normally all the information is removed from CPIC within 2 weeks after the Pardon is granted.
 This means by the time you receive your Pardon Certificate in the mail, the information on CPIC should have been removed.

 Yes, we can process Pardon applications for Canadians living anywhere in the world, as long as the area receives mail and/or courier deliveries.